Updated: Oct 14, 2021

 Well, it’s been close to two months since those New Year’s resolutions were set.
 It can be incredibly hard to stay the course and stick to achieving goals over the long run.
 If you’re like many people (dare I say most?), you’re feeling like you’ve dropped the ball on what you wanted to accomplish.

 Have you watched any of the Winter Olympics recently?
 When I reflect on these incredible athletes and their journeys, I always find myself thinking about how they push through on the days when they’re tired.
 When they just want to lay around and eat pizza.
 When they’re just done with training.

-These athletes know a secret about to move from being pretty good at what they do to having enormous success in life.
-In my work as a psychologist, I see a certain behavior that works time and time again for helping people achieve a life they love.
+These athletes know a secret about moving from being pretty good at what they do to having enormous success in life.
+In my work as a psychologist, I see a certain behaviour that works time and time again for helping people achieve a life they love.